estebank/redpen/README.md

 `redpen_wrapper` is a very small CLI tool that is meant to act as a passthrough between `cargo` and `rustc`.
 It is invoked through `RUST_WRAPPER=redpen_wrapper cargo build`.
 This allows us to use `rustc` to build a given crate, and only once this is done, execute `redpen` to execute the lints and collect metadata necessary for cross-crate analysis (like the `panic!()` reachability lint).

-`cargo-redpen` is a small CLI that invokes `cargo build` with the appropriate environement variables.
+`cargo-redpen` is a small CLI that invokes `cargo build` with the appropriate environment variables.
 It executes:

 ```console
 export LD_LIBRARY_PATH=$(rustup run nightly-2023-09-04 bash -c "echo \$LD_LIBRARY_PATH")